 It’s easy to recycle solid hardwood furniture treated with low VOC finishes.
 You can also turn hardwood furniture into other useful products.
 This eliminates the need to send wood furniture to a landfill at the end of it useful lifecycle on campus.

-While MDF and other chip core products on the market today can be manufactured using sustainable methods, they are unfortunately very difficult, if not impossible, to recycle after high pressure and low pressure laminates are adhered to their surfaces.
+It’s true that companies manufacture MDF and other chip core products using sustainable methods.
+But those products are very difficult, if not impossible, to recycle after adhering high pressure and low pressure laminates to their surfaces.

 The ability to reclaim wood helps to preserve our forests by reducing the need for new timber.
 Generally, processing this wood has less impact on the environment than felling, transporting, and processing new lumber.